 As outlined above, Article 13b places an obligation on the SMP operator to inform the NRA where it intends to carry out a voluntary separation of its access network business units.
 The NRA is then required to assess the impact of such voluntary separation and change, withdraw or maintain regulatory obligations accordingly following the procedures set out in Articles 6 and 7 of the Framework Directive.
-For that purpose, the ulation&an_doc=2003&nu_doc=1.
+For that purpose, the NRA will conduct a coordinated analysis of all the different markets related to the access network in accordance with the procedure set out in Article 16 of the Framework Directive.